sherifnada/sherifnada.com/public/make-your-handbook-public/index.md

 - Onboarding process for new employees and offboarding process for outgoing employees
 - Organizational defaults like default software for employees or default tech stack for the engineering team or the default hiring locations for distributed teams
 - Frequently needed HR things like expense policies, benefits, holidays, etc..

-It's tempting to think of handbooks as a big company thing, but they're just as useful for startups because they can help them maintain a high [clock speed](https://sriramk.com/clock-speed/).
-At its core, a handbook is just a highly visible centralized cache of information relevant to everyone in the company.
-So instead of Slacking each other the same questions over and over, employees can consult the handbook to instantly get answers.
-This caching aspect also works favorably when information or policies change.
-For example, if an employee couldn't find an answer about vacation policies in the handbook, it'd be very easy for them to add a sentence or two to the handbook entry on vacation policy once they find the answer.
-Once they do, everyone now has access to the latest and most comprehensive answer.
-So a well-organized handbook serves as a look-up table with `O(1)` inserts, updates, and look-up times, thus increasing the whole company's clock speed.

-The idea of a handbook isn't new.
-Plenty of companies have one.
-Some companies even keep it up to date.

 What seems less common though is companies making their handbooks public.
 I find this surprising because a public handbook is an excellent tool for branding and improves hiring and retention.
 Plus, making a handbook public has zero marginal cost.
 All the hard work is in actually making and maintaining the content of the handbook, not changing its visibility from private to public.
 If you're worried about the effort that needs to go into creating a polished looking handbook, just remember that you can always publish a public Notion page.
 That's [what we did at Airbyte](https://handbook.airbyte.com).
 So making your handbook public is essentially the branding equivalent of free money, if only you would choose to reach for it.